Sokrates1989/swarm-statechecker-server/README.md

 # This is the password for the database user provided in .env used to read and write data.
 vi secret.txt  # Then insert password (Make sure the token does not contain any backslashes "\") and save the file. docker secret create STATECHECKER_SERVER_DB_USER_PW secret.txt rm secret.txt

+# STATECHECKER GOOGLE DRIVE SERVICE ACCOUNT JSON for google drive backup checks.
+# This is the json created during allowing google drive third party applications allow access.
+# Insert "none", if you do not want to use google drive backup checks.
+vi secret.txt  # Then insert password (Make sure the password does not contain any backslashes "\") and save the file. docker secret create STATECHECKER_SERVER_GOOGLE_DRIVE_SERVICE_ACCOUNT_JSON secret.txt rm secret.txt
 ```